 The IRS receives copies of stock sales throughout the year, so just like 1099s, it won’t slip their mind—even if it does yours.
 What’s more, the IRS’s default assumption is that, unless you show otherwise, stock sales should be treated as a short-term capital gain.
 That assumes you held the stock for less than a year and the sale should be taxed at your income tax level.

-If you had the stock for more than a year, you’ll want to claim it as a long-term capital gain, so you’re taxed less.
+You should receive a Form 1099-B early in the year (January or February) from your brokerage that will show you whether your gains—or losses—were short-term or long-term.
+If you had a stock for more than a year before you sold it, you can claim it as a long-term capital gain, so you’re taxed less.
 You can report that on a Form 1040, schedule D. You’ll just need to provide the IRS with the original amount you paid for the stock and the price at which you sold it.
 And be absolutely sure that you sold the stock at least a year after you bought it.

 If you forget to report the sales, the paperwork is not the only headache, Rosen says.
 This oversight can also cost you back taxes, plus interest and penalties.